Parents’ Guide to Title I Programs in Addison Central School District

 - If your child is receiving Title I services from paraprofessionals and, if so, his/her qualifications.

 Assessment: Parents of students in Title I schools have the right to request information about any State or local education policy regarding student participation in Federal, State, or locally required assessments, including information about policy, procedure, or parental rights to opt children out of assessments, where applicable.
-For information, visit the State Assessment Requirements page on the ACSD website, or ask your school principal.
+For information, ask your school principal.

 School and Home Compact